kangurm/kood-forum/README.md

 ## Info

 This web forum project enables user communication through posts and comments, supports categorization of posts, and allows users to like or dislike both posts and comments.
-It features filtering options to navigate through content easily..
+It features filtering options to navigate through content easily.

 ## Accessing the Forum